The next Othering & Belonging Conference will be held October 9-10, 2026* in Louisville, Kentucky. Register Today!

 - Hands-on strategy and skills-building workshops to fight back against authoritarian capture and fight forward to build the future we want to see

-- A vibrant ecosystem of people working across arts, research, movements, education, policy, philanthropy, business, and more, united by common purpose to building more caring, fair, and inclusive societies
+- A vibrant ecosystem of people working across research, grassroots movements, arts and culture, education, policy, philanthropy, business, among other sectors, united by a common purpose to building more caring and inclusive societies

-- Thematic tracks related to belonging and democracy in action, becoming bridgers, and the role of institutions and systems in our work to build belonging societies
+- Thematic tracks related to belonging and democracy in action, the power of bridging, and the role of institutions and systems in our work to bolster democracy and belonging

 - Interactive and tactile exhibits that bring conference themes to life